 How Long Are Teacher Contracts in Arizona?

-If you do decide to terminate your contract, most of the time, there actually isn’t a way to do that during the school year.
-You would be considered in breach.
-So, you always want to try your very best to fulfill your contract unless the school district is either breaching the contract or there are just some unforeseen circumstances where you can’t fulfill it.
-And then I would always advise speaking with attorneys to handle this because there can be some serious consequences if you do not fulfill the full school year.
-Your school district can report you to the state board of education.
-That’s your licensing board.
-It can be considered an act of unprofessional conduct.
-So, you want to be very careful with that.
-You want to make sure that the school board or the governing board releases you from your contract so that you’re not in breach.
-Other topics of interest include:
+If you do decide to terminate your contract, most of the time, there isn’t a way to do that during the school year.
+The school would consider you in breach.
+So, you always want to try your best to fulfill your contract unless the school district is breaching the contract.
+Or there are some unforeseen circumstances where you can’t meet them.
+And then I would always advise speaking with attorneys to handle this.

 - What Does an Arizona Teacher’s Contract of Employment Include?

 - How do you Resign from a Teaching Position in Arizona?

 Arizona Teacher’s Employment Contract Include?

 What does a teacher employment contract in Arizona include?

 In general, they’re slim.
 Usually, they’re only a couple of pages long and bare-bones, but I will go over the basics and what I have seen from educators who have been my clients.

 First, typically your salary is outlined there.
 Now, wages are generally not negotiable with districts.
 They’re standardized.
 They offer you a specific amount, which your contract will outline.

 Then it will go into how you receive that salary.
 Are you paid over 12 months?
 Or are you paid throughout the school year as a teacher in Arizona?
 And in the summer, you wouldn’t receive any funds, so you’ll want to double-check that so you know, and you can adequately budget for those funds over the year.